Day 1: Sunday, September 23, 2007

 It cruises in the Delaware River along the Philly waterfront.

-We saw old warehouses that have been converted into condominiums, costing 1,000,000 and there are several of these.
+We saw old warehouses that have been converted into condominiums, costing 1,000,000 each, and there are several of them.

-We also saw an old sailing vessel, the USS Delaware, and the Eastern State Penitentiary, which is a landmark, noted for its architecture and notorious breakouts.
+We also saw the USS Delaware, an old sailing vessel, and the Eastern State Penitentiary, a landmark noted for its architecture and notorious breakouts.

-The Penitentiary is located between Twenty-first and Twenty-second Streets in the Fairmont section of Philly along the Delaware River.
+The Penitentiary, located at Penitentiary first and Twenty-second Streets in the Fairmont section of Philly along the Delaware River.

-We also saw two large skyscrapers purchased for casinos by Donald Trumpet.
+We also saw two large skyscrapers purchased by Donald Trump for casinos.

-The DUCK goes from water to land, we ride by Betsy and John Ross home their upholstery business at 239 Arch Street.
+The DUCK goes from water to land.
+We ride by Betsy and John Ross' home and their upholstery business at 239 Arch Street.

-Every day people who built and sustained the city of Philly restored the Elfreth Alley in the late 1950s.
+Every day, people who built and sustained the city of Philly restored Elfreth Alley in the late 1950s.

 After our 70-minute ride, we returned to the Independence Visitors.

-We proceeded to walk down to Chestnut Street to catch the bus back to the RMH.
+We walked down to Chestnut Street to catch the bus back to the RMH.

-The trip was an uneventful one and we reached our destination.
+The trip was uneventful, and we reached our destination.

-We proceeded to get off the bus and we walked a couple of blocks to the RMH.
+We got off the bus and walked a couple of blocks to the RMH.

-At the RMH Lora makes taxicab reservations for tomorrow, for a taxicab to take us to the airport.
+At the RMH, Lora makes a reservation for a taxicab for tomorrow to take us to the airport.

 I returned Fran's Bus card, and my daughter settled the room rental.